Understanding Laser Focus

-When laser cutting, the focal point is critical in ensuring that the maximum amount of available energy produced by the tube reaches the work piece.
+When laser cutting, understanding laser focus is critical in ensuring that the maximum amount of available energy produced by the tube reaches the work piece.

 If you are “out of focus” then the machine will not cut as effectively, as you are lessening the effect of the beam on the part.